jeffreykog/unifi-inform-protocol/README.md

 The encryption of the payload is aes-128-cbc, without padding.
 The encryption key is the key sent to the UAP while adopting it (see Adoption Process section).
+If the UAP is already adopted, you can find the encryption key in the `cfg/mgmt` file in the default ssh folder on the UAP.
+See the `mgmt.authkey` line for the encryption key.

-When encrypted, you see some json data.
+When decrypted, you see some json data.
 What all these values mean should be pretty clear.

 # Configuring an UAP
 Coming soon